-Other reasonably foreseeable future actions, which may contribute to cumulative impacts, include:
+Some other reasonably foreseeable future actions, which may contribute to cumulative impacts, include:

-- CIAP.
-CIAP was originally authorized by Congress in 2001 in the Outer Continental Shelf (OCS) Lands Act, as amended (31 U.S.C.
-6301-6305).
-Section 384 of the Energy Policy Act of 2005 (Public Law 109-58) authorized CIAP funds to be distributed to OCS oil and gas producing states to mitigate the impacts of OCS oil and gas activities for fiscal years 2007 through 2010.
-The state liaisons for this program are LDNR in Louisiana.
-The CIAP allocations have been used to fund various state and local coastal activities and projects including: monitoring, assessment, research, and planning; habitat, water quality, and wetland restoration; coastline erosion control; and control of invasive non-native plant and animal species. - Construction of a general anchorage in the Calcasieu Ship Channel.
+Construction of a general anchorage in the Calcasieu Ship Channel.
 Deep-draft vessel traffic on the Calcasieu Ship Channel suffers costly delays due to the width of the inland reach of the ship channel, which prohibits most deep-draft vessels from passing head-on in the channel.
-These delays are exacerbated by liquefied natural gas (LNG) vessel traffic, which cannot meet and pass in the ship channel, including the 32-mile long Gulf reach.
-MVN is currently undertaking a feasibility study to construct anchorage areas along the channel where deep-draft vessels can layover closer to their destinations and to provide passing lanes where non-LNG vessels can meet and pass closer to their destinations. - Construction of new LNG terminals.
+These delays are exacerbated by liquefied natural gas (LNG) vessel traffic, which cannot meet and pass in the ship channel along the 32-mile long Gulf reach.

+- Construction of new LNG terminals.
 Onshore regasification facilities that use imported LNG have been in existence in the U.S. since 1969.
 However, only four were constructed, the largest of which is the Trunkline facility.
-Two new LNG facilities have been approved by FERC to be constructed in the project area: the Cameron LNG, owned by Sempra Energy, and the Creole Trail LNG, owned by Cheniere LNG.
-Future installation of LNG terminals should be evaluated for environmental impacts and required mitigation. - The Trans-Texas Water Program.
-The 1968 Texas Water Plan was prepared by the Texas Water Development Board as a comprehensive 50-year plan for securing the future water supply needs of the State of Texas.
-Recommendations for the program include the transfer of surplus "state" waters from basins having surplus supplies to basins that experience water shortages.
-The Sabine River was identified as one source of freshwater for southeast Texas.
-Potential adverse effects of altering river inflows to the Sabine Basin should be mitigated or avoided.
+Two new LNG facilities have been approved by FERC to be constructed in the project area: the Cameron LNG, owned by Sempra Energy and the Creole Trail LNG, owned by Cheniere LNG.
+Future installation of LNG terminals should be evaluated for environmental impacts and required mitigation. - Southwest Coastal Louisiana Feasibility Study.
+The Water Resources Development Act (WRDA) of 2007 authorized funding for several coastal restoration and hurricane protection projects in the Louisiana Coastal Area.

-- Rycade Canal Hydrologic Restoration Project.
-The Rycade Canal project (C/S-02) is a semi-impounded marsh management project located in Cameron Parish, Louisiana.
-The project area consists of approximately 6,575 acres of brackish marsh in and adjacent to the Sabine NWR in Cameron Parish.
-Rycade Canal, built in the 1940's as an oil well location canal, is an avenue for salt water from the GIWW via Black Lake, and from the Calcasieu Ship Channel via Hog Island Gully.
-The project objectives are to protect low salinity marsh by reducing rapid water fluctuations and water circulation patterns that encourage salt water intrusion and tidal scouring, and reestablish historic hydrologic boundaries and flow patterns bγ structural repairs. repair/reconstruction, and embankment repair on the GIWW. - Southwest Coastal Louisiana Feasibility Study.
-The Water Resources Development Act (WRDA) of 2007 authorized funding for a number of coastal restoration and hurricane protection projects in the Louisiana Coastal Area.
 Section 7010 included the Southwest Coastal Louisiana Hurricane and Storm Damage Reduction Study.
-A reconnaissance study completed in 2007, which recommended levee alternatives, was broadened in focus by the State of Louisiana and MVN to include both levee and restoration alternatives.
+A 2007 reconnaissance study which recommended levee alternatives was broadened in focus by the State of Louisiana and MVN to include both levee and restoration alternatives.
 MVN and the State of Louisiana completed a feasibility report and environmental impact statement on April 21, 2016.
 The report has a dual purpose of hurricane and storm damage risk reduction, through the National Economic Development plan, and coastal ecosystem restoration, through the Nation Ecosystem Restoration plan, for the southwest coastal portion of the State of Louisiana.
-This represents the first time an integrated coastal protection and hurricane protection study has been undertaken for Southwest Louisiana. - Section 204 Study, Calcasieu River and Pass, Mile 5-14 Project.
-WRDA 2007 provided for the funding of a Continuing Authorities Program (CAP) study under Section 204 of WRDA 1992 to use the material from maintenance dredging to restore/rehabilitate estuarine marsh habitat along the eastern shore of Calcasieu Lake.
-The CAP 204 program would be used to pay the incremental costs between the Federal standard and the beneficial use of the same material.
-Several potential sites have been identified for the receipt of material dredged from the Calcasieu River and Pass, Louisiana project between channel Miles 5.0 and 14.0.
-Sites covered by the 2010 DMMP/SEIS would be eliminated from consideration for the CAP 204 project, as those would become part of the definition of the Federal standard.
-A feasibility study conducted by MVN is currently ongoing.
+This represents the first time an integrated coastal protection and hurricane protection study has been undertaken for Southwest Louisiana.

-5 COORDINATION
+5.0 COORDINATION

-Preparation of this draft EA and associated FONSI have been coordinated with appropriate Congressional, Federal, Tribal, state, and local interests, as well as environmental groups and other interested parties.
+Preparation of this draft EA and associated draft FONSI have been coordinated with appropriate Congressional, Federal, Tribal, state, and local interests, as well as environmental groups and other interested parties.
 The following agencies, as well as other interested parties, are receiving copies of this draft EA and draft FONSI: